Volatility and Amcache: extracting the hive from memory images

 $disk = Import-Csv .\HOST01_disk_amcache_UnassociatedFileEntries.csv |

-Select-Object Hash, FullPath, KeyLastWriteTimestamp
+Select Hash, FullPath, KeyLastWriteTimestamp

 $memory = Import-Csv .\HOST01_memory_amcache_UnassociatedFileEntries.csv |

-Select-Object Hash, FullPath, KeyLastWriteTimestamp
+Select Hash, FullPath, KeyLastWriteTimestamp

-# Rows in memory but not on disk
+# In memory but not on disk

 $memory | Where-Object { $h = $_.Hash; -not ($disk | Where-Object { $_.Hash -eq $h }) }

-# Rows on disk but not in memory
+# On disk but not in memory

 $disk | Where-Object { $h = $_.Hash; -not ($memory | Where-Object { $_.Hash -eq $h }) }